gantsign/gantsign.github.io/_pages/opensource.md

 [Ansible](https://www.ansible.com) is a tool for automating installation and configuration software, and configuration of operating systems.

-Compared with the competition Ansible sacrifices some advanced features for ease of development.
 Whether you are coming from a development or operations background you'll find Ansible roles and playbooks are easy to develop; this makes it easy to share the same tooling across environments and helps break down the walls between the development and operations roles.

-Ansible is more than powerful enough to use for provisioning your development environment, Docker images and your servers.
+With Ansible your can provision everything from your development environment, to your [Docker](https://www.docker.com) images, to your your servers.

 The GanSign Ansible roles are available from
 [Ansible Galaxy](https://galaxy.ansible.com/gantsign/); between them there has